-Do you love to upgrade your steak with a blue cheese crust at your favorite steakhouse?
-It’s easy to make this add-on at home!
-My Blue Cheese Crusted Steak with balsamic-caramelized shallots, crispy breadcrumbs, and herbs is a restaurant-quality recipe that’s ready to impress in an hour, prep to table.
+Bring a taste of the steakhouse home with this easy to make Blue Cheese Crusted Steak recipe.
+With balsamic-caramelized shallots, crispy breadcrumbs, and herbs, this restaurant-quality dish is ready to impress in an hour, prep to table.

 I’m usually a minimalist when it comes to a good cut of steak.
 Just sea salt, pepper, herbs, and a flavored butter on top.
 That is, unless a Blue Cheese Crusted Steak is on the menu.
 There’s something so irresistible about the flavor of beef with creamy, piquant blue cheese.

 You’ll often find blue cheese crust as an add-on at steakhouses.
-It’s that finishing touch that elevates a simple steak dinner to “special” status.
+It’s a finishing touch that elevates a simple steak dinner to “special” status.

-Blue Cheese Crusted Steak is also incredibly easy to recreate at home for an impressive centerpiece to a dinner party menu, or an intimate dinner for two.
-It’s one of my go-to recipes for when I want to “wow” without a lot of time to cook.
+It’s also an incredibly easy upgrade to recreate at home, whether you’re serving it for a dinner party or an intimate dinner for two.
+Blue Cheese Crusted Steak is one of my go-to recipes for when I want to “wow” without a lot of time to cook.

 What Steak Cut Should I Use?

 You can make a blue cheese crust with just about any cut of steak.
-I particularly like it with strip steaks (New York steaks, shown), ribeyes, and filet mignon.
+I particularly like it with strip steaks, ribeyes, and filet mignon.
 The steaks photographed in this post are boneless, center cut, prime Black Angus NY strip steaks.

-For a more mildly-flavored cut, like filet mignon, the blue cheese and balsamic caramelized shallots add to the overall flavor of the steak significantly.
+For a more mildly-flavored cut, like filet mignon, the blue cheese and balsamic shallots in the crust mixture add to the overall flavor of the steak significantly.
 With something like a strip steak or ribeye that has a bigger, beefier flavor, the crust stands up to the cut and complements it nicely.

 Just like the cut of steak, the cooking method is customizable to your preferences.
 A blue cheese crust can be added to pan-seared steak, grilled, broiled, and even sous vide.